AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 Note that, since dapp-chains can use whichever foundational consensus method, they can optionally have \emph{their own} root token (and use that for mining rewards, transaction fees, etc).

 It's preferable that a simplex-chain validate the headers of its dapp-chains (similar to a light client), though this is not required.
-For some consensus methods that dapp-chains might choose (such as PoS), there might be special primitives that a host simplex-chain must support.
+For some dapp-chain consensus methods (such as PoS), there might be special primitives that a host simplex-chain must support.
 However, only that host simplex-chain requires those primitives; other simplex-chains do not.\footnote{
   The caveat here is that other simplex-chains may need to be capable of validating fraud proofs for the simplex-chain in question.
   So they don't need these primitives \emph{available to local transactions}, but do need to be capable of executing those primitives if a fraud proof involves one.